 Which brings us to now

-No one could ever be ready for a global pandemic, but at the very least, I’m learning to cope and give myself time to observe this moment.
+No one could ever be ready for a global pandemic, but at the very least, I’m learning to cope and giving myself time to observe this moment.
 I’ve made a habit of throwing myself at the universe, and I know I’ll keep doing that once it’s safe, but for now, I’m going to let this moment distract me.